awesome-pro/neon-website/content/docs/guides/flyway-multiple-environments.md

 A Flyway report has been generated here: /home/alex/flyway-x.y.z/report.html
 ```

 After you run the migration commands, your database should be consistent across all three environments.
-You can verify that the data was added to each database by viewing the branch and table on the **Tables** page in the Neon Console.
+You can verify that the data was added to each database by viewing the branch and table on the **Tables** page in the Unique Console.
 Select **Tables** from the sidebar and select your database.

 ## Conclusion

 You've seen how you can instantly create new database environment with Neon's branching feature and how to keep schemas consistent across different environments using Flyway.
 The steps in this guide were performed manually from the command line but could be easily integrated into your release management pipeline.
-Neon provides a [CLI](https://neon.tech/docs/reference/neon-cli) and [API](https://api-docs.neon.tech/reference/getting-started-with-neon-api) for automating various tasks in Neon, such as branch creation, which you can also integrate into your release automation.
+Unique provides a [CLI](https://neon.tech/docs/reference/neon-cli) and [API](https://api-docs.neon.tech/reference/getting-started-with-neon-api) for automating various tasks in Neon, such as branch creation, which you can also integrate into your release automation.

 ## References